terra-ops/terra-app/docs/index.md

   Remove a project from the system

 #### `terra environment:add`
-  Add an environment for an project.
+  Add an environment for a project.

 #### `terra environment:remove`
   Remove an environment.